-- 2. Operations staff will review initial reports (PPI) and progress/discharge reports (PPP) that the WCB receives within the first four weeks post-injury.
+- Operations staff will review initial reports (PPI) and progress/discharge reports (PPP) that the WCB receives within the first four weeks post-injury.
 Customer Care Facilitators (CCF) will review reports that the WCB receives after four weeks unless Claims Entitlement retains the file. - 3.
 Operations staff can request the assistance of a Medical Officer (MO) at any time during the review of a claim. - 4.
 If Operations staff or the MO finds that the WCB should deny coverage, the file manager will inform the NP.
 The WCB will only pay for reports submitted prior to the date of notification of disallowance.
 The WCB will not pay office visit and treatment fees. - 5.
 Medical and Health Care Services (MHCS) will perform ad hoc file reviews to ensure quality assurance. - 6.
 MHCS will issue letters to NPs that do not comply with the practice guidelines for fees.
-These letters will outline appropriate corrective actions.
-Failure to comply may result in the loss of WCB accreditation. - 7.
+These letters will outline appropriate corrective actions. - 7.
 Workers can report complaints of any nature to the WCB.
 The WCB employee receiving the complaint may refer the complaint for resolution to other WCB staff including the Manager of Health Care Services.
-If the complaint alleges professional incompetence or misconduct by a care provider, the Manager of Health Care Services will direct the complaint to the SRNA. - 8.
-MCHS will note all complaints and resolutions on the service provider's accreditation file. - 9.
-Workers that want to see a different NP should contact Operations staff or MHCS.
+If the complaint alleges professional incompetence or misconduct by a care provider, the worker will be provided information on how they can contact the CRNS to submit a formal complaint with the service provider's regulatory body. - 8.
+MCHS will note all complaints and resolutions on the service provider's file.